compares thousands of source code files in multiple directories

 report see an HTML detailed report that shows the specific

-items in the files (statements, comments, identifiers, or
+items in the files (statements, comments and strings, identifiers, or

 instruction sequences) that caused the high correlation.